DataDog/hiring-engineers/answers.md

 ![Check out this killer metric!!](https://i.imgur.com/byVN7Iw.png)
 ![Email received](https://i.imgur.com/IpFfD6O.png)

-Bonus Question: What is the Anomaly graph displaying?
+**Bonus question:** What is the Anomaly graph displaying?

 The anomaly graph is displaying anomalies in your metric.
-You can apply the anomaly algorithm to your metrics to enable yourself to identify patters that may be behaving outside of its normal behavior, which are difficult to monitor with traditional threshold-based alerting.
+You can apply the anomaly algorithm to your metrics to enable yourself to identify patterns which may be behaving outside of their normal behaviors, which are difficult to monitor with traditional threshold-based alerting.
 For example, building a service in your CI/CD platform will consume far more computing power during weekday business hours whereas in the evenings and weekends it will not be as high.
 Both are normal behaviors which normal threshold alerting will not be able to capture.

 # Monitoring data

-I created a metric monitor which watches the average of my_metric and send out an alert email if it is above the following values over the past 5 minutes:
+I created a metric monitor which watches the average of my_metric and sends out an alert email if it is above the following values over the past 5 minutes:
 * Warning threshold of 500
 * Alerting threshold of 800
 * No data for the query over the past 10 minutes